-The LG views aging as an integrated extension of human development, with important genes influencing the course of aging even in embryonic and fetal life.
-The long-term goal is to prevent or ameliorate problems of aging tissues by understanding the coordinated action of genes in the normal pathways and genetic disorders that affect development, and in stem cells that may help to regenerate tissues.
-The programs include extensions to 1) an initiative to look for biomarkers of aging, disease progression, and gene function using novel pattern recognition algorithms and image informatics systems; and 2) investigation of mechanisms of DNA damage response, chromatin remodeling, and their connections with cancer; and analyses of genetic factors affecting age-related diseases and conditions, including immunosenescence, in a Sardinian founder population.
+The LG views aging as an integrated extension of human development, with important genes influencing the course of aging even through action in embryonic and fetal life.
+The long-term goal is to prevent or ameliorate problems of aging tissues by understanding the normal pathways and genetic disorders that affect development, and in using stem cells to help regenerate tissues.
+Approaches 1) looking for biomarkers of aging and disease progression with novel pattern recognition algorithms and image informatics systems; 2) investigation of mechanisms of DNA damage response, chromatin remodeling, and RNA-level regulation, their connections with cancer; and analyses of genetic factors affecting age-related diseases and conditions, including immunosenescence, in a Sardinian founder population.

 Laboratory of Molecular Gerontology (LMG)